FrankLawrence/Obsidian-Vault/Computer Programming/Networks and Graphs/Networks and Graphs Random Networks.md

 > > - how far apart are two nodes $i$ and $j$ on the "outer ring" of a $WS(n,k,0)$ graph is defined as: $$d_2^n(i,j)\overset{\text{def}}{=}\text{min}\{|i,j|,n-|i-j|\}$$

 - the clustering coefficient of a $WS(n,k,0)$ graph is **independent of its size** and for large values of $k$ it is close to $\frac34$
+- Generally, $WS$-graphs are considered to have a high clustering coefficient, as for $p$ significantly smaller than 1, may edges aren't replaces
 - if $G\in WS(n,k,0)$ and $k=2$, then $cc(G)=0$

 > [!info] THEOREM 7.4